anshgoyalevil/Linker/README.md

 Beautiful UI & UX Link Shortner Web App with Link Analytics and User account/authentication system.

+There are a lot of link shorteners already on the internet like bitly, but what makes it different is that it can be self hosted.
+You own the server, database, and basically the whole control of the application. *You no longer have to use the bit.ly/random stuff now, you can create your own server, with the domain name of your choice, just like [go.ansh.live](https://go.ansh.live)

 Highlights:
 - The webapp is completely responsive/cross-platform.
 - It contains analytics for the link clicks.